marcinkos1910/js_notes/README.md

 reassignment | yes | yes | no

 ### Hoisting
-- moving declarations of var, named function and class to the top of the current scope
+- moving declarations of var, named function and class to the top of the current scope \
+(hoisting is disabled in function expression [when function is assigned to variable declaration])

 ### Shollow vs Deep Copy
 ```js